WRF Physics¶

 WRF Microphysics Schemes

-Physics schemes that resolve cloud and precipitation processes, and some schemes account for ice and/or mixed-phases processes.
+Physics schemes that resolve cloud and precipitation processes, with some accounting for ice and/or mixed-phases processes.

-Microphysics schemes provide atmospheric heat and moisture tendencies to the model, and the resolved-scale (or NON-convective) rainfall at the surface.
-WRF microphysics schemes take into account many different microphysical processes, and formation of particles differs, depending on their type:
+WRF microphysics schemes provide atmospheric heat and moisture tendencies, and the resolved-scale (non-convective) rainfall at the surface.
+They consider various microphysical processes and different particle formation, depending on their type:

 Cloud droplets (10s of microns) condense from vapor at water saturation